-1.2.1 This interim Requirement 4 of the dDCO requires the approval of a Code of Construction Practice (interim CoCP) has been prepared as an Appendix to the Environmental Statement (ES).
-The interim CoCP includes:CoCP) by the county planning authority before the commencement of any part of the authorised development (as defined in the DCO).
-As set out in that requirement, any CoCP must be in accordance with the interim CoCP, which is this document.

-1.2.2 It is updated from the interim CoCP submitted with the application (document
+- 1.2.1 Requirement 4 of the dDCO requires the approval of a Code of Construction Practice (CoCP) by the county planning authority before the commencement of any part of the authorised development (as defined in the DCO).
+As set out in that requirement, any CoCP must be in accordance with the interim CoCP, which is this document. - 1.2.2 It is updated from the interim CoCP submitted with the application (document reference 6.3/PINS document reference APP-163). - 1.2.3 This interim CoCP includes: - The context and underlying principles of environment management for the Scheme that the Contractor will be required to develop appropriate to the works, into any relevant CoCP;

-1.2.2 It is updated from the interim CoCP submitted with the application (document reference 6.3/PINS document reference APP-163).

-1.2.3 This interim CoCP includes:

-- The context and underlying principles of environment management for the Scheme that the Contractor will be required to develop in a full CoCPappropriate to the works, as required by the DCOinto any relevant CoCP; - The principal obligations upon the Applicant when appointing the Contractor for the construction of the Scheme; - The guidelines to be used during construction and how they will be mandated and applied; and - The details of, or references to, the construction phase mitigation measures for each relevant environmental topic assessed in the ES - and for which the CoCP will be the principal delivery mechanism. - 1.2.4 1.2.2The Applicant must appoint a main works contractor (the Contractor) to construct the Scheme.
-The Contractor will be responsible for undertaking the detailed design in accordance with the parameters of the DCO and the commitments within this interim CoCP. - 1.2.3 Following appointment-the Contractor will be responsible for producing a full CoCP-CoCPs in phases appropriate to the planned works to be undertaken, that must be consulted upon with Waveney District Council and the Environment Agency and then approved by Suffolk County Council (SCC), and the county planning authority.
-A CoCP must provide greater detail and clarification on those matters relating to the detailed design and their working construction methodology (and the mitigation measures that will therefore apply to this methodology) that cannot be finalised at this stage.
-As noted above, Tthe production of this full any relevant CoCP is secured as a requirement of the DCO. - 1.2.4 The interim CoCP acts as an environmental management system (EMS) framework, under which the construction of the Scheme must be undertaken to reduce possible impacts upon the environment.
-It sets out the high-level obligations that the Contractor must abide by and it is also the a mechanism by which the construction-related mitigation identified in the ES is secured (noting that the DML, for example, also provides for this) - 1.2.7 1.2.5The full Any CoCP must set out the Contractor's roles and responsibilities as well as methods of environmental controls that will be employed including: - Training and briefing; - · Risk assessments and mitigation; - stakeholder engagement; and monitoring to be undertaken during the detailed design1 and construction of the Scheme.
+- The principal obligations upon the appointed contractor for the construction of the Scheme.
+Applicant when appointing the Contractor for the construction of the Scheme; - The guidelines to be used during construction and how they will be mandated and applied; and - The details of, or references to, the construction phase mitigation measures for each relevant environmental topic assessed in the ES - and for which the CoCP will be the principal delivery mechanism. - 1.2.4 The Applicant must appoint a main works contractor (the Contractor) to construct the Scheme.
+The ApplicantContractor will be responsible for supervisingundertaking the detailed design the DCO and the commitments within this interim CoCP. - 1.2.5 Following appointment, the Contractor will be responsible for producing CoCPs in phases appropriate to the planned works to be undertaken, that must be consulted upon with Waveney District Council and the Environment Agency and then approved by the county planning authority.
+A CoCP must provide greater detail and clarification on those matters relating to the detailed design and their construction methodology (and the mitigation measures that will therefore apply to this methodology) that cannot be finalised at this stage.
+As noted above, the production of any relevant CoCP is secured as a requirement of the DCO. - 1.2.6 The interim CoCP acts as an environmental management system (EMS) framework, under which the construction of the Scheme must be undertaken to reduce possible impacts upon the environment.
+It sets out the high-level obligations that the Contractor must abide by and it is also a mechanism by which the construction-related mitigation identified in the ES is secured (noting that the DML, for example, also provides for this) - 1.2.7 Any relevant CoCP must set out the Contractor's roles and responsibilities as well as methods of environmental controls that will be employed including: - Training and briefing; - Risk assessments and mitigation; - stakeholder engagement; and - monitoring to be undertaken during the construction of the Scheme. - 1.2.8 A CoCP will apply to each part of the authorised development and must be in accordance with this interim CoCP.
+Compliance with an approved CoCP is a legal requirement of the DCO and any non-compliance would be a breach of the terms of the DCO.
+Suffolk County Council as county planning authority will be responsible for enforcing the Contractor's compliance with these requirements. - 1.2.9 Nothing in this interim CoCP precludes a CoCP that is produced by the Contractor and submitted to the county planning authority, from reflecting changes in construction methodologies to those presented in this interim CoCP.